What Does Grains Per Gallon Actually Mean?

 You likely noticed this blog does not discuss soft water, for that you will need to see our Cascadian Clear blog post Soft Water Defined.

-If you wonder what a hardness test actually tells you please see our Cascadian Clear blog post: What Does a Hardness Test really tell us?
+If you wonder what a hardness test actually tell you please see our Cascadian Clear blog post: What Does a Hardness Test really tell us?

-If you’d like to know more about Salt Free treatment of hard water see Cascadian Clear blog post: What is PolyHalt® and How Does It Work?
+If you’d like to know more about chemical treatment of hard water see Cascadian Clear blog post: What is PolyHalt® and How Does It Work?

 Do you have a salt-based softener but still have problems with spots on your glassware, shower doors and windows?
 Check out this Cascadian Clear blog post: Silica – The other white spot